 AARP Maryland advierte sobre una nueva estafa dirigida a las comunidades hispanas/latinas de Maryland.
 Un sitio web fraudulento de bitcoines tiene como objetivo atraer a nuevos inversores con la falsa esperanza de ganancias financieras, combinada con amenazas de reportar a quienes están indocumentados.

 BALTIMORE (March 18, 2020)—AARP Maryland is applauding the Maryland General Assembly for passing legislation strengthening the health and wellbeing of Marylanders aged 50-plus, even in the wake of their historic decision to end the session early due to the COVID-19 outbreak.

-At this time all events through 4/30/2020 have been canceled.
+At this time all in-person events through 12/31/2020 have been canceled.
 While convening events such as these are a core part of our mission, we have changed our approach in light of the coronavirus (COVID-19) outbreak.

 COLUMBIA, Md.
 (Dec.
 3, 2019) - AARP is welcoming Howard County as the latest member of the AARP Network of Age-Friendly States and Communities.
 As the most recent jurisdiction to sign on to the network and complete an intensive two-year study and planning project, Howard County’s civic leaders will have access to global resources and information on age-friendly best practices, models of assessment and implementation, and the experiences of towns and cities around the world.The Age-Friendly network helps participating communities become great places for people of all ages by adopting features such as safe, walkable streets; better housing and transportation options; access to key services; and opportunities for residents to participate in civic and community activities.